Al3x-G/GM-RockClimbing/README.md

 #### Strategy Assessment

 - When creating the table, I first tallied the two criteria requirements, then added the totals to calculate the average score.
 As seen in the table the average was 7.71.
 - The next stage was to plot these results in a colour coded strategy graph.
 Red being the most relevant and green being the least.
-All criteria that was above the average score can been deemed most relavant to be included in the website.
+All criteria that were above the average score can be deemed most relevant to be included in the website.

 #### Strategy Graph